interNFT/nft-rfc/spec/nft-rfc-003_native_NFT_interface/README.md

 ## Synopsis

-This standard describes a set of interfaces that can be utilised to build an interchain non-fungible token.
+This standard describes a set of interfaces that can be utilised to build an non-fungible token.

 NFT or Non Fungible Tokens refer to a wide category of data structures with the majority of the standards being defined for Smart Contract implementations.
 When defining an NFT structure at the native chain code level there are currently no basic NFT interfaces that a type can implement to be classified as an NFT structure.
 Also, the NFT definitions at the Smart Contract level account for handling the ownership of the NFTs at the Contract level, with no common definition of a wallet which can be used to represent the account ownership for different NFT implementations.

-This project aims to define a very basic NFT interface with a minimum set of methods that all NFTs have in common and define a wallet interface to represent the account ownership of the NFTs.
-The project also aims at defining a base implementation of the NFT and NFT wallet interfaces with create, mutate metadata, change ownership, burn NFT transactions and interchain NFT ownership transfers transaction through the IBC protocol.
+This standard defines a very basic NFT interface with a minimum set of methods, that all NFTs like data structures may implement, and to define a wallet interface to represent the account ownership of the NFTs.
+The standard also defines a base method implementations of the NFT and NFT wallet interfaces with create, mutate metadata, change ownership, burn and inter-chain ownership transfers through inter-chain communication protocols.

 ### Motivation

-The current set of common NFT definitions are dominated by the [ERC721](https://eips.ethereum.org/EIPS/eip-721) interface definitions which biased towards smart contract-based definitions of NFT.
-A chain app code native definition of NFT may not necessarily be bound by the restrictions that a smart contract definition of NFT will have to, allowing for the interface to be made simpler while adding more native implementation relevant methods.
-Also, the smart contract-based approach for NFT implementation does not account for a common native wallet that may hold multiple kinds of NFTs and allow for a singular transfer NFT transaction implementation.
+The current set of common NFT definitions are dominated by the [ERC721](https://eips.ethereum.org/EIPS/eip-721) interface definitions which are biased towards smart contract-based definitions of NFT.
+A chain app code native definition of NFT may not necessarily be bound by the restrictions that a smart contract definition of NFT will be, allowing for the interface to be made simpler while adding more native implementation relevant methods.
+Also, the smart contract-based approach for NFT implementation does not account for a common native wallet that may hold ownership representations of multiple NFT implementations and allow for a singular transfer NFT ownership transaction implementation.

 The main motivation of the standard is to:
-* Distill down a very basic NFT interface that all data structures must implement to be classified as an NFT and an NFT wallet interface that can hold the ownership of all such NFT implements for an account.
+* Define a very basic NFT interface that all data structures must implement to be classified as an NFT and an NFT wallet interface that can hold the ownership of all such NFT implements for an account.
-* Define a base implementation of the NFT and NFT wallet interfaces as modules with mint, mutate metadata and burn transactions for base NFT and transfer ownership transactions for the base NFT wallet implementation.
+* Define a base implementation of the NFT and NFT wallet interfaces methods with mint, mutate metadata and burn transactions for base NFT and ownership transfers for the base NFT wallet implementation.
-* Define a metadata module to maintain the metadata kvStore utilized for storing the NFT metadata.
-This module may be further utilized for storing metadata for objects from other modules too.
+* Define a metadata interface to maintain the NFT metadata.
+This interface may further be utilized for storing metadata for objects from other datastructures too.
 * Extend the transfer NFT functionality of the base NFT wallet implementation to define packet data structure, app logic and encoding for interchain NFT ownership transfers and define the ICS specification.
-* Produce tutorials and documentation around the interfaces and base modules to operate, compose with other modules and extend/implement the definitions.

-This will allow all projects in the interchain ecosystem to:
+This will allow all projects in the inter-chain ecosystem to:
 * Define their own implementation of NFT structures with custom mint, mutation and burn transaction logic maintained at their app chain.
 * Have a common wallet implementation for all NFT implementations which can hold ownership information of multiple kinds of NFTs from multiple chains in a single wallet for an account.
-* Natively send the ownership of the NFT across chains through IBC without a requirement for permissioned bridges or token transformation/pegging.
+* Natively send the ownership of the NFT across chains through inter-chain communication protocols without a requirement for permissioned bridges or token transformation/pegging.

 ### Definitions